 1. The title ‘Top secret mission of mercy’ implies our mercy missions should not be promoted like diplomas on a wall.
 The Gospel verse Matthew 6:4 sums it up perfectly, ‘But when you give to the needy, do not let your left hand know what your right hand is doing, so that your giving may be in secret.
 And your Father, who sees what is done in secret, will reward you.’
 What do you think of keeping our acts of mercy a secret?

 2. What does the Catholic Church teach us about promoting our good deeds?
 What does the world teach us about keeping good deeds secret?
-What are the similarities and difference in these two views?
+What are the similarities and differences between these two views?

 3. Why did Jesus teach us to keep our good deeds to ourselves?
 Why does the world teach us to promote ourselves and our good deeds?

-4. Imagine you are kind to another person in need of help, support or a encouraging word.
+4. Imagine you are kind to another person in need of help, support or an encouraging word.

 a.
 Then imagine you tell all your friends and family what you did.
 How does this feel?
 What do you think your friends and family would think?
 What about the person you helped?